 "There you go," Thel said, with a voice indicating a cunning that was far in advance of his intelligence, or normal wit.
 "Accused from their own blasphemous mouths!
 Thinking themselves to be gods, when we know they aren't.
-And the gods know they aren't!" the all muscle, no brains and more handsome than ever Neanderthal leader said to his people with a royal presence and social intelligence which both brothers sensed were put there by someone else.
+And the gods know they aren't!" the all muscle, no brains and more handsome than ever Neanderthal leader continued to his people with a royal presence and social intelligence which both brothers sensed were put there by someone else.
 Someone who Dral and Grim could sense being around the valley.
-Someones with sinister agendas far more deadly than anything the Critic Intruder ever intended.
-And too illogical to be initiated by Promethius.
-Theoretically anyway.
+Someone with sinister agendas far more deadly than anything the Critic Intruder ever intended.
+An agenda that was too illogical to be initiated by Promethius,. theoretically anyway.

-While being boo'd and ridiculed, Grim and Dral looked at each other, figuring out with the third Soul between them what to do.
+While being boo'd and ridiculed, Grim and Dral looked at each other, trying to figure out with the third Soul between them what to do.
 After reaching their conclusion, they metaphorically flipped what was now known as a coin.
 Grim won the toss.

-"We consent to the worse punishment you can give us!" the left sided artsy brother proclaimed with the assuredly of a true scientist.
+"We consent to the worse punishment you can give us!"
+Grim, the left sided artsy brother proclaimed with the assuredly of a true scientist.